furkantzn/SuggestionFriends/README.md

-# SuggestionFriends - Animations
+# FriendSuggestions - Animations

-**SuggestionFriends** is an app with engaging animations designed to provide a seamless user experience while browsing through suggested friends.
+**FriendSuggestions** is an app with engaging animations designed to provide a seamless user experience while browsing through suggested friends.
 This README focuses on the animations used within the application.

 <img src="screenshots/suggestion_friends.gif" style="margin:1.5em; margin-right:5px">